NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 ## 3. Evaluating Model

+>[!IMP] Before proceeding, ensure that the quantization bit width is configured to 4 bits.
+To do this, navigate to the "Advanced Config" section and locate the "Quantization Bit" option.
+Set the value to 4..

 Once the fine-tuning process is complete, the final adapters will be available in the data/scratch/codealpaca directory.
 <img src="media/final.png" width="600">